Time adaptivity in model predictive control: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work we have proposed two approaches to generate adaptive time discretization in the MPC framework.
+In this work we have proposed an approach to include time adaptive discretization in the MPC framework.
 Our approach is fully flexible and relies on a reformulation of the optimal control problem into a second order in time and fourth order in space equation.
 Our approach does not require further assumptions on the control problem.
 The use of a-posteriori error estimates to generate the time grid in the MPC method is the important novelty of our work.
 Numerical tests have shown the efficiency of the method for both accuracy and computational time.
-We also want to remark that our approach is particularly suitable when a layer is shown in the solution.
+We also want to remark that our approach is particularly suitable when a layer is shown in the solution or the disturbances happen.
 Other experiments with mild temporal variations did not always show a clear difference between equidistant and adaptive grid.
-We can say that the offline approach with an adaptive grid did provide slightly better results.

 The a-posteriori error indicator delivers an appropriate adaptive time grid even providing a coarse spatial resolution.

-In the future we plan to derive an a-posteriori error estimator for a fully space-time discrete form and to use that indicator for a fully adaptive and automatic MPC scheme, where the idea is to avoid an a-priori choice of the prediction horizon and/or the number of degrees of freedom in each sub-iteration.
-Another goal is to extend these results to nonlinear control problem and as soon as we increase the dimension of the problem make use of efficient model reduction techniques, such as POD, to decrease the computational time.
+In the future, we plan to derive an a-posteriori error estimator for a fully space-time discrete form and to use that indicator for a fully adaptive and automatic MPC scheme, where the idea is to avoid an a-priori choice of the prediction horizon and/or the number of degrees of freedom in each sub-iteration.
+Another goal is to extend these results to nonlinear control problems and as soon as we increase the dimension of the problem make use of efficient model reduction techniques, such as POD, to decrease the computational time.